Explore the Land of the Midnight Sun.

 On our first morning together, we’ll take a stunning train ride across the country to Bergen, Norway’s west coast hub.
 In the city, we’ll have time to explore a famous fish market before heading to our accommodations outside of Bergen.
 The next day, we’ll gear up for our first hike as a group, in Bergen’s Seven Mountains.
 With sweeping views of the city and the sea beyond, we’ll start to yearn for the wild lands of Norway.

 Working with professional guides, we’ll learn basic kayak paddling and safety skills.
 We’ll set off from the small Nordic village of Flåm and explore the sheer cliffs of the world-famous fjords, camping each night at sites on the water.
 We’ll learn about marine life in the area and the important role that the sea plays in Norwegian culture.
 The final leg of our kayaking trip will be through a UNESCO World Heritage Site, Nærøyfjord.

 Days 8-11: Hike the Aurlandsdalen

 We’ll continue to make our way back east as we head to the northern limit of Hardangervidda National Park.
 After spending a day preparing and day hiking, we’ll head out on a classic three-day trek through the Aurlandsdalen, a valley that boasts dramatic alpine views, glaciers and even the occasional reindeer.
-Averaging seven miles each day and practicing Leave No Trace principles, we’ll continue to hone our backpacking skills.
+Averaging six miles each day and practicing Leave No Trace principles, we’ll continue to hone our backpacking skills.
 Passing streams and waterfalls at every turn, hiking through rain and sun, we’ll come to depend on one another.
 We’ll end the trek at one of the Norwegian huts run by the Den Norske Turistforening, where we’ll celebrate a successful hike.

 Days 12 & 13: Trip End